 Evaluating Alternatives.
-Evaluate key differences among alternatives and define a range of possible investment strategies consisting of near-term investments and alternative longer-term investments best suited for future conditions.
+Evaluate key differences among alternatives and define a range of possible investment strategies consisting of the near-term and longer-term investments best suited for future conditions.

 Supporting Deliberations.
 Present key results of Planning Tool analyses using interactive visualizations for use in deliberations with CPRA and its partners.